isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

 ### ARSDKBuildUtils
 This repo contains all the tools to create the autotools needed to build the SDK.
 It is called by build.sh file contained in arsdk_products.

+### arsdk-xml
+This repository contains all the xml files describing the messages you can send to and receive from the drone.

 ### libARCommands
-This library contains all the sources related to the commands you can sent to and receive from the drone.
+This library to generate the files containing the messages you can send to and receive from the drone.

 ### libARController
 This library provides an abstraction level to connect to the drone.
 With this library you can create a device controller, which ables you to pilot, take pictures, receive stream (depending on the drone), and send/receive other commands from the drone.